 Is there a way to help people achieve goals set by our “planning-selves”?
-Can insurers act to help people by designing value propositions that promote healthier behaviors?
-The answer may lie, in part, in whether carriers can fully grasp human biases and behaviors and harness technologies to use this knowledge to improve health.
+Can insurers act to help people by designing value propositions that promote healthier behaviours?
+The answer may lie, in part, in whether carriers can fully grasp human biases and behaviours and harness technologies to use this knowledge to improve health.

 Applying Motivational Techniques